Here's What Went Down With Angel Shave Club After Shark Tank

 Advertisement

-The Sharks weren't convinced by Tsenkova and Archambo's valuation of their business, and they also made it clear they were worried a bigger company could take up the idea and could push Angel Shave Club out of business all too easily.
+The Sharks weren't convinced by Tsenkova and Archambo's valuation of their business, and also expressed worry that a bigger company could take up the idea and could push Angel Shave Club out of business.
 Cuban, O'Leary, Greiner, Corcoran, and Blakely all declared themselves out.
-And, sadly for Tsenkova, just like Olivia Bowser and Liberate, that meant she left the tank without an investment.
+Just like Olivia Bowser and Liberate, Tsenkova left the tank without an investment.

 But the company did get a healthy investment elsewhere